• Monday, 30 March 2026

 He also said that traditional weather predictions based on lunar calendars are becoming unreliable.
 “There used to be rituals according to the lunar calendar, but now we cannot predict the rainy season or the start of winter because snowfall is no longer regular.
 Climate patterns are shifting dramatically,” Gurung said.

-Amid the growing need to obtain reliable scientific meteorological data, The Small Earth Nepal has initiated the installation of HiM-DATA (High-altitude Monasteries for Data Acquisition, Tracking and Awareness) systems in high-altitude areas.
+Amid the growing need to obtain reliable scientific meteorological data, The Small Earth Nepal has initiated the HiM-DATA (High-altitude Monasteries for Data Acquisition, Tracking and Awareness) initiative.

-The monastery in Namkha Rural Municipality-2 of Humla, which hosts around 500 residential students, has been identified as a suitable site for the installation of HiM DATA at an altitude of 3,190 metres high.
+The monastery in Namkha Rural Municipality-2 of Humla, which hosts around 500 residential students, has been identified as a suitable pilot site for the installation of an automatic weather station under the HiM-DATA initiative at an altitude of 3,190 metres above sea level.
+The site was selected because the region has limited weather station coverage, and the installation will help fill important gaps in high-altitude climate observations.

-High mountainous areas are more vulnerable to the possible impact of climate change and glaciers are melting rapidly and the weather stations in such areas are not more than 11, so the automatic meteorological weather station would be very beneficial for the monitoring of rainfall and snowfall which will help to monitor the impact in the changing weather conditions in the high mountainous areas said Dr. Pradhananga, who is also Associate Professor of Hydrometeorology, Tribhuvan University.
+High mountainous areas are more vulnerable to the possible impact of climate change, and glaciers are melting rapidly.
+The weather stations in such areas are sparse, so the automatic meteorological weather station would be very beneficial for monitoring the changing weather and climatic conditions in the high mountainous areas said Dr. Pradhananga, who is also Associate Professor of Hydrometeorology, Tribhuvan University.

 Speaking about the weather station to be installed at the monastery, Lama said monks reside there throughout the year and are ready to take responsibility for maintaining the equipment.
 “If the device gives reliable results, we will better understand where the climate is heading.
 It will make it easier to know the weather patterns,” he said.
 “We will take responsibility for maintaining and properly utilising the equipment.”

 According to Lama, they have been informed that an automatic weather station for meteorological data will be installed at the monastery premises, which has been identified as a suitable location.
-As per the received information, only a 10-by-10 metre area of land will be required for the installation, he said.
+As per the received information, only a 5 by 5 metre area of land will be required for the installation, he said.

 Lama reiterated that global warming has significantly affected the region.
 “Climate change has had a clear impact here, and a lot of research is necessary,” he said.

-“There have already been a lot of research conducted in regard to the HiM DATA installation.
+“There has already been a lot of research conducted similar to the HiM-DATA initiative.
 Despite the region’s vulnerability, climate monitoring remains limited, with past efforts to install automated weather stations often failing due to maintenance challenges,” Dr. Pradhananga said.

 According to him, the proposed approach uses monasteries in remote, high-altitude areas, many of which are occupied year-round, as secure sites for the stations.
-By training monks, nuns and lamas to maintain the equipment, the project aims to fill critical data gaps and strengthen local adaptation strategies.
+By sensitizing monks, nuns, and lamas about climate change and raising awareness among local communities, the project aims to help bridge critical data gaps and support locally informed adaptation strategies.

 How did you feel after reading this news?